the rockets' red glare, the bombs bursting in air,|

 Tour the Manor House with a War of 1812 "living history" presentation.

-Star-Spangled 200th Anniversary: Commemoration of Maryland’s defense of the nation during the War of 1812 wraps up in 2014 with some spectacular events.
+Maryland’s defense of the nation during the War of 1812 provides so many spectacular sights to visit.

 Where to Stay: Baltimore has a wide selection of every type of accommodation from B&Bs to world-class hotels.
 As you travel around the state, staying at a nice country inn is a lovely way to experience Maryland's charm.